 Every type of seed has its own preferences.
 Read your seed packets for specific instructions.
 Some require presoaking, prechilling, or a scratch of their coats to encourage germination.
 Others can be directly sown.
 Do not skip the advice given: it’s often key to success.

 From there, it matters how deeply they are sown.
 Most are sown just twice as deep as the seed is wide.
 Others go on the surface because they need light for germination.

 Those seed packets provide a lot of valuable clues!
 This shows how to read seed packets and grow like a pro.

 - Did you keep the growing medium moist all through the germination and growing stages?

 When we store seeds, they are dormant.
 To sow them, we wake them up with warmth, moisture, and then air and light.
-If a newly sown seed is not in contact with the growing medium, it may dry out and die.
-Even moisture—not too wet or dry—is the key.
+If a newly sown seed is not in contact with the moist growing medium, it may dry out and die.
+Nice, even moisture—not too wet or dry—is the key.

 - Did you use growing medium intended for seed starting?

 We use special seed starting mixes for sowing seeds indoors because they provide just what the seeds like in these special indoor conditions.
 Seed starting mixes are lightweight and make it easy for the seed to receive moisture without having to fight to grow.
-Garden soils and other potting mixes can be too heavy for the wee seeds and introduce pathogens.
+Garden soils and other potting mixes can be too heavy for the wee seeds and may introduce pathogens (no, thank you).